hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Node JS Secret.md

 Many Clients often ask about how to secure their API Secret when using the SDK's that GameSparks provide.
 Security is a huge concern for any game that has a potentially large playerbase, and we understand the need for a better approach to initializing Gamesparks with the API Secret as an alternative to directly embedding the key in the application code.
 This is of most concern to developers using our [JavaScript SDK](/SDK Center/JavaScript SDK.md), where all scripts are publicly available to their users during play.

 One such solution is to store your API secret on a Node JS server.
-If you are not familiar with Node JS, it's a JavaScript environment and utility used primarily to build server-side web applications.
+If you're not familiar with Node JS, it's a JavaScript environment and utility used primarily to build server-side web applications.
 One of its main benefits is the ability to get a simple webserver up and running with very little code.
 Once you have written your Node script, you can run it locally or anywhere else through the "Node" command:

 ![](img/Node/1.png)